mario-bermonti/mdigit_span_tasks_ema/lib/src/ema_db/ema_db_design.md

 - Separate repositories will be defined for each data type (e.g., study tasks, credentials) to maximize flexibility for users and maintainability for developers.
-- Distinct repositories will be defined for local and remote dbs.
-- Repositories will implement abstract interfaces to standardizing them and improve extensibility.
+- Repositories will implement abstract interfaces to standardize them and improve extensibility.
 - Repositories will have methods for storing and retrieving data from remote databases.
 - Data sources will be defined as needed to abstract core logic from the repositories.